pravn/librispeech-alignments/README.md

 # LibriSpeech Alignments abd segmented output
 Lightly modified from Corentin's page.
 It splits utterances (after forced alignment) to give word level output and writes them to disc (segment_wavs.py).
+In addition, it also computes mels.
+Output is in .wav format, and is highly uncompressed.

 This repo contains links to download word alignments for [LibriSpeech](http://www.openslr.org/12/), generated using the [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/).